forgefluid/docs/src/content/docs/technology-stack/03_ai_engine.md

   - AI requests are queued and managed by the backend for load balancing and efficient resource utilization.

-- **Knowledge Base**: Kubernetes is used to deploy and scale AI workloads dynamically.
+- **Knowledge Base**:

+  - The platform integrates a robust AI knowledge base that leverages local models and third-party AI providers (e.g., OpenAI, Anthropic) to generate and refine smart contracts.
+  - This system combines natural language processing with domain-specific knowledge in blockchain, enabling efficient, secure, and high-quality code generation.